Patteerrik/Garden_Grill/README.md

 ## Footer
-* The footer has a transparent color scheme that complements the background and contains links to social media that open in a new tab.
+* The footer has a transparent color scheme that complements the background and contains links to social media pages that open in a new tab.

 ![Alt text](main/static/images/Footer.png)